 The term enrichment expresses an act or behavior of great value or outstanding importance in a particular field.
 The enrichment of teaching indicates providing learners with non-traditional educational activities, while the units of study are unconventional.
-Through enrichment, it is possible to intensify the learner's information and deepen Moreover. experiences. the enrichment activities refer to enriching the educational program and providing the learners with a new type of educational experience, which in turn differ from the experiences offered to them in the traditional classroom in terms of content, level, novelty and intellectual originality.
+Through enrichment, it is possible to intensify the information learner's and deepen his experiences.
+Moreover, the enrichment activities refer to enriching the educational program and providing the learners with a new type of educational experience, which in turn differ from the experiences offered to them in the traditional classroom in terms of content, level, novelty and intellectual originality.